circleci/circleci-docs/jekyll/_cci2/index.md

       - run: echo "A first hello"
 ```

 2. Next, rename your two jobs so that they have different names.
 In this example they are named `one` and `two`.
 Change the contents of the echo statements to something different.
-To make the build take a longer period of time we can add a system `sleep` command.
+To make the {% comment %} TODO: Job {% endcomment %}build take a longer period of time we can add a system `sleep` command.

 3. Add a `workflows` section to your `config.yml` file.
 The workflows section can be placed anywhere in the file.
 Typically it is found either at the top or the bottom of the file.